Self-Admitted GenAI Usage in Open-Source Software: Methodology

 \subsection{Data and Code Availability}

-To facilitate replication and future research, we have prepared a research artifact that includes the filters we used to sample GitHub repositories, the raw data we retrieved, the manually labeled GenAI tool mentions, the Python scripts we used for data retrieval and analysis, and the questionnaires used for our developer survey.
+To enable replication and future research, we have prepared supplementary material that includes the filters we used to sample GitHub repositories, the raw data we retrieved, the manually labeled GenAI tool mentions, the Python scripts we used for data retrieval and analysis, and the questionnaires used for our developer survey.
 The package is available online~\cite{xiao_2025_15871468}.